Margaret A. Cargill Philanthropies

 Keeping the logo typography intact, we increased the width of the “philanthropies” byline, improving its readability at smaller scales.

-Colors rooted in Margaret
+Colors rooted in the Foundation’s Founder

-We took the original palette, inspired by Margaret Cargill's favorite colors, and expanded it to include additional hues and tints.
+We took the original palette, inspired by Margaret A. Cargill's favorite colors, and expanded it to include additional hues and tints.
 The comprehensive color system was designed to allow neighboring hues and tints to be layered next to/on top of one another—mirroring the subtle color gradations found in weaving and atmospheric landscapes.

 An exciting new medium for storytelling